Why we decided to make the switch to a modified ketogenic diet, and why you should start to think about what you’re putting into your body each day.

 Why we chose a paleo/keto approach

 We basically eat a high-fat paleo diet.
-Many low-carb diets don’t care where your calories come from or the quality of the food you’re taking in.
+Many low-carb diets don’t care where your calories come from or the quality of the food you’re taking in (remember Atkins?).
 Paleo advocates for quality fruits and vegetables, grass-fed meat and healthy fats.
 We just bump up the fat intake a bit and reduce the carbs (mainly fruit), to get into ketosis and burn fat, or ketones, for energy.

 If you’re looking for resources to get you started, I highly recommend The Paleo Solution, by Robb Wolf and The Keto Diet, by Leanne Vogel.
 They are great starting points and really helped us understand the science behind why we should make a change in our nutrition.
-They both have podcasts as well, and I’m slowly becoming addicted to Leanne’s.
+Both authors have podcasts as well that I’m a fan of (update July 2018: Robb Wolf has actually been doing keto over the last few months and talks quite a bit about it on his podcast).